farioraro/farioraro/README.md

-# Hi there 👋, I'm Carlos
+# Hi there 🎉, I'm Carlos

+A passionate software developer in training with solid experience in both web and mobile development.
+I thrive in agile teams, using methodologies like Scrum and Domain-Driven Design (DDD) to bring ideas to life.

 <p>
   <img src="https://github-readme-stats.vercel.app/api?username=farioraro&theme=dark&show_icons=true&hide_border=false&count_private=true" />